eswarb-dev/VenueVerse/README.md

 ├── tsconfig.json       # TypeScript configuration
 └── .env.example        # Environment-variable template

-Sensitive files such as local .env files, signing credentials, passwords, private keys and local secret directories should never be committed to the repository.
+Sensitive files such as local .env files, signing credentials, passwords, private keys, and local secret directories should never be committed to the repository.

 <br>